ATpoint/NGS_Pipelines/README.md

 Script checks whether reqiured tools are in `$PATH` before scarting the job.
 Missing tools are in `missing_tools.txt`

 The pipeline can optionally run `cutadapt` for adapter trimming.
-It will always estimate mapping uncertainty using Gibbs sampling (100x).
 If using an index that contains the entire human or mouse genome as decoy one should probably not run more than four parallel quantification jobs (`--njobs`) on the standard HPC nodes but this is not extensively tested.
 Four jobs with 16 threads each usually works well without touching memory limits.